 I liked being able to access high-quality shops within walking distance from the hotel, making sure to wander through and buy a present for Jessy before we checked out of the hotel on the last day.

-If you prefer a minimalist style over the glitz and glamour that’s more commonly associated with Dubai, La Ville City Walk might just be your ideal choice for a trip to the desert megacity.
+If you prefer a minimalist style over the glitz and glamour that’s more commonly associated with Dubai, La Ville Hotel & Suites CITY WALK, Dubai, Autograph Collection might just be your ideal choice for a trip to the desert megacity.

 While its guest rooms are tranquil and unassuming, it certainly doesn’t lack a wow-factor in the form of its stunning rooftop pool.
 The location is convenient for accessing most of Dubai’s attractions without being too busy itself, and the elite treatment as a Marriott Bonvoy elite member is also worthy of praise.